Home Compare DVN vs RRC

 Devon Energy vs Range Resources: Which Stock Looks Stronger in 2026?

-Range Resources holds the cleaner structural position, with the lead spread across growth and profitability.
+Range Resources holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Devon Energy does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 33 points in favour of Range Resources Corporation.
+This is not just a one-metric split: both profitability and stability materially support the lead.
+Range Resources Corporation leads by 18 points on the overall comparison score.

 INDUSTRY COMPARISON